The Celtic Renaissance: When Europe Rediscovered its Ancestral Roots

 |---|---|---|

-| Irish Gaelic | 140,000 | Official language of Ireland |
+| Irish Gaelic | 140,000 | Official language in Ireland |

 | Scottish Gaelic | 58,000 | Regional language in Scotland |

-| Welsh | 562,000 | Official language of Wales |
+| Welsh | 562,000 | Official language in Wales |

 | Breton | 207,000 | Regional language in Brittany |